Monday, September 25, 2023

 But, we should not assume that they do not require proper cleaning, as prolonged neglect can result in algae and dirt.

-Method 1: Using vinegar
+Method 1: Using Vinegar to Clean Aquarium Plants

 The most common and easiest way to clean plastic aquarium plants is by using white vinegar.